Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 Where are we most exposed to NO2 pollution?

-We therefore now know that the main culprits are cars, and that the highest concentrations are observed in road traffic.
+We now know that the main culprits are cars, and that the highest concentrations are observed in road traffic.

 You can also be exposed to it from home if you are a smoker: No2 is also produced by cigarette smoke.